Mosquito Anatomy: The Perfect Killer

 Maxillary palps can also detect the perfect location for breeding grounds.
 There are certain chemicals that stagnant waters can produce, drawing mosquitoes to a place with the perfect conditions for building a habitat and breeding.

-Also between the antennae with the maxillary palp is the proboscis, one of the characteristics that defines the mosquito.
+Also between the antennae with the maxillary palp is the proboscis, one of the characteristics that define the mosquito.
 The proboscis is the mosquito’s long, sharp mouthpiece.
 This is the part of the mosquito that we are probably most familiar with, as it’s used to break through the skin and suck out blood.
-The proboscis also works to inject saliva that contains anti-coagulant and mild painkillers as it draws blood from your body.
+The proboscis also works to inject saliva that contains anti-coagulants and mild painkillers as it draws blood from your body.
 Your body can react to chemicals in the mosquito’s saliva, making you itchy and causing that familiar red bump – it’s not the actual bite from the mosquito!

 The Thorax